redis/redis-doc/topics/replication.md

 their old master replication ID and the offsets they processed so far.
 This way the master can send just the incremental part needed.
-However if there is not enough *backlog* in the master buffers, or if the slave is referring to an history (replication ID) which is no longer known, than a full resynchronization
+However if there is not enough *backlog* in the master buffers, or if the slave is referring to an history (replication ID) which is no longer known, then a full resynchronization
 happens: in this case the slave will get a full copy of the dataset, from scratch.

 This is how a full synchronization works in more details: